HWTeng-Teaching/202402-Financial-Econometrics/HW_ch11.19/HW_ch11.19.a.b.md

 $\beta_3$ : The effect of an increase in education is unclear.

-$\beta_4$ : This sample has been taken for working women between the ages of 30 and 60.
+$\beta_4$ : This sample has been taken for working women between the ages of 30 to 60.
 It is not certain .

 $\beta_ 5$ <0, $\beta_6$ < 0: The presence of children in the household reduces the number of hours worked because they demand time from their mother.